 Pure Thyro 500 - 90 caps:

-Delivers the highest dose of thyroid tissue per capsule.
-Consider use in hypothy-roid states.
-One capsule of Pure Thyro 500 contains approximately 7.69 grains of thyroid tissue (1 grain is approximately equal to 65 mg).
+Recommended Dosage: As a nutritional supplement, take one capsule up to 2 times daily following meals, or as directed by your healthcare professional.
+One capsule of Thyro 500 contains approximately 7.69 grains of thyroid tissue (1 grain is approximately equal to 65 mg).

 Why use New Zealand glandulars?
 The answer is simple: they are the purest glands available.
 In particular, New Zealand glandulars are known for their: